 For individuals with suspected gastric lymphoma as suggested by patient history and physical examination, various diagnostic tests may be recommended.
 These may include blood tests, biopsies, bone marrow aspirates, and specialized imaging tests.
 For example, blood tests may include studies to evaluate the number and appearance of white blood cells, red blood cells, and platelets; tests to measure levels of the enzyme lactate dehydrogenase (LDH); and/or other studies.
 (High elevations of LDH may suggest that the lymphoma may have rapid progression, potentially requiring more intensive therapies.)

 For individuals suspected of primary gastric lymphoma, a surgeon or gastroenterologist (a physician specializing in diseases of the digestive organs) will perform a procedure called an esophagogastroduodenoscopy (EGD), also called an upper GI (gastrointestinal) endoscopy.
-During an EGD, a light, flexible tube (endoscope) is inserted into the stomach or gastrointestinal tract to allow a physician to view the areas of abnormal tissue.
+During an EGD, a light, flexible tube with a camera (endoscope) is inserted into the stomach or gastrointestinal tract to allow a physician to view the areas of abnormal tissue.
 An endoscope also allows a physician to perform a biopsy or biopsies (removal of a small sample of tissue or multiple samples for study under a microscope by a pathologist, a physician who specializes in diagnosing disease through the study of tissue, fluids and blood).
 The EGD and biopsy procedure may be conducted under local or whole body (general) anesthesia.

-Microscopic analysis of affected tissue enables pathologists to determine additional histologic (microscopic) features that may be important in the malignancy’s classification, such as the size of malignant lymphocytes, appearance of the nucleus within a lymphoma cell, distribution or pattern of the abnormal cells, etc. In addition, specialized studies are conducted to help determine the malignancy’s specific cell type of origin.
+Microscopic analysis of affected tissue enables pathologists to determine additional microscopic features that may be important in the malignancy’s classification, such as the size of malignant lymphocytes, appearance of the nucleus within a lymphoma cell, distribution or pattern of the abnormal cells, etc. In addition, specialized studies are conducted to help determine the malignancy’s specific cell type of origin.
 For example, gastric lymphoma cells–and the normal cells from which the malignancy develops–produce distinctive proteins (antigens) that may promote an antibody (immune) response (e.g., antigens such as CD20).
 They also may express certain antibodies on their outer surfaces (e.g., immunoglobulin M [IgM]).
 Thus, testing to identify such markers assists in determining the normal cells from which the malignancy derived, helping to distinguish primary gastric lymphoma from other types of lymphoma and aiding in diagnosis and disease management decisions.

 Various specialized imaging procedures may also be recommended, such as standard x-ray imaging or computed tomography (CT) scanning.
 Specialized imaging procedures are generally used to help establish a diagnosis and to determine the extent of the disease.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of internal structures.
 For those with suspected or diagnosed NHL, CT scans may be taken of the neck, chest, abdominal, and/or pelvic regions to help detect enlargement of certain lymph nodes or spread of the malignancy to certain organs.
 Although abnormalities of the stomach mucosa are difficult to see on CT scans, such scans are useful in showing any extension or spread of the lymphoma to other parts of the body where they can be more easily seen on CT.